Student-athletes are one of several student groups approved for priority course registration by the Educational Policy Committee.

 6.2.1 Priority Registration Advisory Committee (PRAC)

 PRAC meetings are open to the public, and all of the PRAC’s rationale statements, tallies and decisions are publicly available.
-The PRAC routinely reviews summary data regarding the operation of Priority Registration including specific courses selected during the process.
-For example, the Committee monitors whether students register for the classes they say they will take.
-The PRAC suggests modifications to the Priority Registration Policy as needed, and the Educational Policy Committee considers these suggestions, making policy decisions accordingly.
-The Registrar presents an annual report to the Educational Policy Committee indicating the number of students granted or denied Priority Registration, along with an evaluation of whether course selection during Priority Registration appears to serve its intended purpose.
+The Registrar routinely reviews summary data regarding the operation of Priority Registration including specific courses in high-demand.
+When needed, PRAC will convene to discuss concerns or trends and suggest changes to EPC or the Registrar will discuss directly with EPC.
+The Registrar presents any updates or changes on PRAC to the Educational Policy Committee indicating the number of students granted or denied priority registration, along with any new System Office regulations that might impact priority registration.

 Student-athletes, including entering first-years, are granted Priority Registration for fall and spring semesters only; not for summer sessions.